Search

 You can email a page of search results to a colleague or client.
 Note the recipient of the email needs to have a valid subscription to the relevant material for links in the emailed search results to retrieve a full view of the document.
 Users without a subscription will only be able to see the first paragraph of the document.

-To email a page of search results, click the "Email" button on the search results page and complete the form.
+To email a page of search results, click the "Email" button on the search results page and either email the link or copy the link that is automatically generated.

 Items Per Page